 The Washburn University student planner/handbook is provided free of charge to all students by the Student Life Office and the Washburn Student Government Association.
 Read all about it here.

 The Student Life Office also provides overall university information for parents and guardians of students.
 Go to Parent Handbook

 In the case of an extreme circumstance, the Student Life Office may be contacted with information relative to a student’s situation.
 This does not include brief illnesses.
-The Dean of Students will then notify the student’s instructors of the absence and expected return date.
+The Associate Vice President for Student Life will then notify the student’s instructors of the absence and expected return date.
 It is the student’s responsibility to follow up with instructors and secure arrangements for make-up work.
 It will also be the student’s responsibility to provide the necessary medical documentation, if requested by the instructors, to verify the medical absence.

 Poster approval may be obtained in the Student Life Office.
 Students, faculty, staff and community members may post announcements on campus after obtaining a date stamp on the posters at the Student Life Office.

 If you have been academically suspended and have not attended Washburn for at least one full semester (not including the summer session), you may be eligible for academic reinstatement.

 If you observe patterns of behavior that are uncommon of the person displaying them or that cause you to be concerned for your safety or the safety of others, report your concerns to any member of the UBAT and document all information.
 You should not attempt to diagnose the concern.

 If there is a perceived imminent danger, always contact the Washburn University Police immediately at 9-1-1 or 785.670.1153.

 Student Life enriches the educational experience of the Washburn community with an appropriate balance of challenge and support, through a commitment to learning, student development, and advocacy.
 We value all students and strive to create environments which foster the sustained development of well-balanced, civic-minded individuals.